Janarthanan-Gnanamurthy/Zenith/README.md

 ### ⚙️ Backend
 - 🚀 FastAPI for the REST API implementation
 - 🔥 PySpark for distributed data processing
-- 🤖 Ollama for local AI model integration
+- 🤖 Google Gemini API for AI model integration
 - 🐍 Python 3.8+ for backend services

 ## 📋 Prerequisites